Back To Work Extenuating Circumstances FHA Mortgage Loan

-If you had to file bankruptcy or had a foreclosure, there are mandatory waiting periods if you want to get a FHA insured mortgage loan.
-The waiting period is 2 years from the date of your bankruptcy discharge date and the waiting period is three years from the date of a short sale as reflected on the HUD and three years after the recorded date of a foreclosure or deed in lieu of the foreclosure.
-Just because a person had waited out the mandatory waiting period does not automatically qualify the borrower for a mortgage loan.
-Mortgage lenders need to see that the borrower has had no late payments after a bankruptcy and/or foreclosure and has re-established credit.
-Most mortgage lenders also require rental verification.
-For those who has no established traditional credit, non traditional credit can be substituted such as phone bill payments, utitlities payments, and rental verification.
+- The waiting period is 2 years from the date of your bankruptcy discharge date and the waiting period is three years from the date of a short sale as reflected on the HUD and three years after the recorded date of a foreclosure or deed in lieu of the foreclosure.

 Back To Work Extenuating Circumstances FHA Mortgage Loan Program – 1 Year Waiting Period After A Foreclosure, Deed In Lieu Of Foreclosure, Short Sale, And Bankruptcy

 - The Back to Work extenuating circumstances FHA mortgage loan program is a program that was implemented to offer certain select mortgage loan borrowers who has suffered a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale due to extenuating circumstances such as a job loss or pay check reduction for at least six months prior to them going into foreclosure of having to file for bankruptcy.

 Back To Work Extenuating Circumstances FHA mortgage Loan Program Requirements

-In order to qualify for the Back to Work mortgage program, the applicant needs to have had at least a 20% reduction of income or household income or have been unemployed for a period of six months or more preceeding the foreclosure or bankruptcy.
+In order to qualify for the Back to Work mortgage program, the applicant needs to have had at least a 20% reduction of income or household income or have been unemployed for a period of six months or more preceding the foreclosure or bankruptcy.

-The Back to Work applicant needs to have re-established credit and needs to prove that he or she is back to work and is able to make his or her new mortgage payment.
+- The Back to Work applicant needs to have re-established credit and needs to prove that he or she is back to work and is able to make his or her new mortgage payment.

-The applicant needs to show that he or she has been timely with all of his or her monthly payments for the past 12 months.
+- The applicant needs to show that he or she has been timely with all of his or her monthly payments for the past 12 months.

 - Rental verification is proven by providing the mortgage lender proof of cancelled checks for the prior 12 months unless the renter is renting from a licensed property management company in which a letter from the property manager will be sufficient.

 The applicant needs to take a one hour HUD certified course.
 The mortgage application until 30 days after the borrower provides the HUD course certificate.